davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 underplating of the Farallon plate mantle lithosphere beneath the Mojave-Salinia-Nacimiento segment of the southwest Cordilleran convergent margin in the Late Cretaceous [after @Saleeby2003; @Luffi2009].
-This is shown to have occurred in conjunction with shallow flat subduction of the Shatsky Rise conjugate LIP [after @Saleeby2003; @Liu2010; @Sun2017].
-The approximate age of Farallon plate entering the trench is shown on each frame [after @Seton2012].
+This is shown to have occurred in conjunction with shallow flat subduction of the Shatsky Rise conjugate Large Igneous Province [after @Saleeby2003; @Liu2010; @Sun2017].
+The approximate age of
+Farallon plate entering the trench is shown on each frame [after @Seton2012].
-Crustal deformation, timing and thermal conditions, as applied to our thermal modeling presented below, are integrated from
+Crustal deformation, timing and thermal conditions, as applied to our thermal modeling presented in @sec:modeling, are integrated from
 @Kidder2006 and @Chapman2010; @Chapman2012; @Chapman2016a.
 @fig:cross_sections a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy driven shallowing of the subduction